simplybusiness/Kiln/README.md

 - Clippy (For linting)
 - Docker

-Contributiosn are welcome!
+Contributions are welcome!
 If you want to make a change to the project:
 - Open an issue to discuss the change (if the change is significant)
 - Create a new branch
 - Make your change